 Track Record

-Overall Performance
+Overall Performance (All Tiers Combined)

 Aggregate results across all leagues, bet types, and confidence tiers since tracking began.

-Premium Tier Performance
+Premium Tier — Subscriber Projections

-Performance by League
+Performance by League (All Tiers)

 Each league uses a dedicated simulation engine calibrated to its specific dynamics.
 Performance varies by league as different sports present different modeling challenges and market efficiencies.